 Public Works Department Director

-Consistent with the Corvallis 2020 Vision Statement and City Council goals, our mission is to support and enhance the quality of life for residents by delivering responsive and efficient services to all neighborhoods and maintaining reliable and cost-effective public works facilities and systems in a manner that emphasizes customer satisfaction, public service, and good stewardship of natural, fiscal, and staff resources.
+Consistent with the Imagine Corvallis 2040 and City Council goals, our mission is to support and enhance the quality of life for residents by delivering responsive and efficient services to all neighborhoods and maintaining reliable and cost-effective public works facilities and systems in a manner that emphasizes customer satisfaction, public service, and good stewardship of natural, fiscal, and staff resources.

 Mary Steckel, Public Works Director, can be reached at 541-766-6916.

-Services are offered out of four divisions in the Public Works Department:
+Services are offered out of three divisions in the Public Works Department:

-Engineering – The Engineering Division is responsible for designing and managing the construction projects that build the street and utility infrastructure systems.
+Engineering and Transportation – The Engineering Work Groups are responsible for designing and managing the construction projects that build the street and utility infrastructure systems.
 Division staff develop master plans for these systems that determine what types and how much infrastructure will be required to meet projected community needs twenty years in the future.
 New infrastructure is also added to the systems through the work of private contractors when building new subdivisions or commercial development.
-Staff reviews and approves these private development project plans, and inspects the construction once completed to ensure it was built to city standards and specifications.
-Inspection of work done in the public rights-of-way by private utility companies providing telephone, electrical, gas, and cable services is also a responsibility of this Division.
-A citizen advisory group assists staff in prioritizing needed capital projects and developing a five-year capital improvement program plan.
+Staff reviews and approves these private development plans, and inspects the construction once completed to ensure it was built to city standards and specifications.

-Administration – The Administration Division is responsible for the general management oversight of department operations.
-Development of business plans and seven-year financial plans ensures the focus is on the future and on what changes in course might be required to meet evolving state and federal regulations, to maintain efficient delivery of Department services and to ensure long-term financial stability for the various systems operated by the Department.
-Division staff provide administrative support services to the other Public Works activity areas, which include customer service/reception, accounts receivable and payable, payroll, budgeting, recruitments, citizen information material, bid and RFP process coordination, records and property management, automation system support, and web page maintenance.
-Staff administers the franchise agreements with the private utility companies operating in the public rights-of-way and resolves any related citizen concerns.
+Internal Services – The Internal Services Division is responsible for the general management oversight of department operations.
+Development of business plans and seven-year financial plans ensures the focus is on the future and on what changes might be required to meet evolving state and federal regulations, to maintain efficient delivery of Department services and to ensure long-term financial stability for the various systems operated by the Department.
+Division staff provide administrative support services to the other Public Works activity areas, which include customer service/reception, accounts receivable and payable, public information materials, and web page maintenance.
+In addition, Division staff provide system operation and/or maintenance services to the City organization in the areas of building maintenance, fleet maintenance, and sustainability.
+Citizen concerns about the operation of private utility companies in the public right-of-way–gas, electric, solid waste, cable–are addressed by Division staff.